THE LIST SO FAR.....

 HENNESSEY, Jeff

 Jeff spent many years in the LDDC's planning team working especially in the Royal Docks.
-He is now with English Partnerships in their
+He was then with English Partnerships (in their

 Top of Page